cheminh/interview-assessment-api/README.md

 - This `interview-assmt-be` project only has 1 endpoint `~/api/v1/provinces-territories` which provides province and territory data for interview assessment purposes.

-- All instructions are located in the following [Application Deployment](https://github.com/manulife-university-global/mu-aks-a-labs-deployment) lab.

 Install dependencies:

 ```bash